paperless-ngx/paperless-ngx/docs/setup.rst

 *   If you want to perform OCR on the device, consider using ``PAPERLESS_OCR_CLEAN=none``.
     This will speed up OCR times and use less memory at the expense of slightly worse OCR results.
-*   Set ``PAPERLESS_OPTIMIZE_THUMBNAILS`` to 'false' if you want faster consumption times.
-Thumbnails will be about 20% larger.
 *   If using docker, consider setting ``PAPERLESS_WEBSERVER_WORKERS`` to
     1. This will save some memory.